fredrikrudin/IntuneDocs/intune/certificates-scep-configure.md

 This NDES Certificate connector also supports Federal Information Processing Standard (FIPS) mode.
 FIPS isn't required, but you can issue and revoke certificates when it's enabled.

+Note: The Microsoft Intune Certificate Connector needs to be able to login to and communicate with the Intune Service.
+See more at netowrk requirements

 - **Web Application Proxy Server** (optional): Use a server that runs Windows Server 2012 R2 or later as a Web Application Proxy (WAP) server.
 This configuration:
   - Allows devices to receive certificates using an Internet connection.
   - Is a security recommendation when devices connect through the Internet to receive and renew certificates.